joshmiller17/vennt-server/README.md

 # API Documentation
-All communications with the server are done via JSON.
+All communications with the server are done via standard POST and GET calls.
 Authentication is done via POST which gives you an `auth_token` that can be used to make GET calls.
 Note that all interactions with the API are case-sensitive.
 See `example.py` for an example of API calls.
+Calls follow standard URL parsing, i.e., `<baseurl>/request_type?arg1=val1&arg2=val2...`

 All API calls return a JSON with these keys:
 - `success`: whether the operation was successful